WebHostingCoopTeam/docker-oauth2_proxy/README.md

 #### ENV vars

-the oauth_proxy will be called with two arguments and whatever you want to put in OAUTH2_PROXY_ARGS
+the oauth_proxy will be called with a few arguments UPSTREAM, the provider, and whatever you want to put in OAUTH2_PROXY_ARGS

 i.e.
 ```
-oauth2_proxy -upstream $UPSTREAM $OATH2_PROXY_ARGS
+oauth2_proxy -upstream $UPSTREAM -provider $PROVIDER -email-domain=$EMAIL_DOMAIN $OATH2_PROXY_ARGS"
 ```